It was only mere moments ago, ladies and gentlemen, that I shared with you what I had recently learned.

 The analyses say yes.

-Well, what stud what what'd that study say?
+Well, what did that study say?

-Yes, I know you're asking me that, folks, and it's exactly you heard right.
+Yes, I know you're asking me that, folks, and it's exactly, you heard right.

-The reports of horrified death penalty opponents and several scientists who vigorously questioned data and its implications.
+The reports of horrified death penalty opponents and several scientists who vigorously questioned the data and its implications.

-So far the studies have had little impact on public policy because nobody knows about them.
+So far, the studies have had little impact on public policy because nobody knows about them.

 It did.

-The conclusion is there's a deterrent effect.
+The conclusion is there is a deterrent effect.

-In 2003, he co-authored a study and a 2006 study that re-examined the data found that each execution results in five fewer homicides, and commuting a death sentence Means five more homicides.
+In 2003, he co-authored a study, and a 2006 study that re-examined the data found that each execution results in five fewer homicides, and commuting a death sentence means five more homicides.

 The results are robust.